On Gradings Modulo 2 of Simple Lie Algebras in Characteristic 2: The series

-So we get $2n+1$ nonisomorphic Lie superalgebras from $\fo^{(1)}(2n+1)$, including the purely even case.
-To see that all those cases are really realizable with some projection $A$, the following approach can be used.
-Recall that in an odd-dimensional space, all nondegenerate symmetric forms are equivalent, so for any such form $B$ and any symmetric invertible matrix, there is a basis in which the matrix of $B$ is equal to the given one.
-In particular, for a given $k$, there are bases in which the Gram matrix of $B$ is either $I_{2n+1}$ (call it the first basis) or $\diag(I_{2n+1-2k}, \Pi_{2k})$ (call it the second basis for this value of $k$).
-Take the operator $A$ whose matrix in the first basis is $\diag(0_{2n+1-2k}, I_{2k})$; clearly, $A^2=A$ and $\dim \IM A=2k$.
-Relative the form $B$, the space $\IM A$, which is spanned by the last $2k$ vectors of the basis, is, clearly, orthogonal to $\Ker A$, which is spanned by the first $2n+1-2k$ vectors of the basis.
-So $A\in \fder\ \fo_B$, and hence determines a grading of $\fo^{(1)}_B$.
-It is easy to see that the Lie superalgebra obtained by ``method 2" of \cite{BLLS1} is $\foo^{(1)}_{II}(2n+1-2k|2k)$.
+So we get $2n+1$ nonisomorphic Lie superalgebras from ${\mathfrak{o}}^{(1)}(2n+1)$, including the purely even case.
+To see that all these cases are really realizable with some projection $A$, the following approach can be used.
+Recall that in an odd-dimensional space, all nondegenerate symmetric forms are equivalent, so for any such form $B$ and any symmetric invertible matrix, there is a~basis in which the matrix of $B$ is equal to the given one.
+In particular, for a given $k$, there are bases in which the Gram matrix of $B$ is either $I_{2n+1}$ (call it \textit{the first basis}) or $\diag(I_{2n+1-2k}, \Pi_{2k})$ (call it \textit{the second basis} for this value of~$k$).